Our Advisory Board

 Singapore Economic Development Board

-Mr Jermaine Loy was appointed Managing Director-Designate of the Singapore Economic Development Board (EDB) on 1 January 2025.
+Mr Jermaine Loy was appointed Managing Director-Designate of the Singapore Economic Development Board (EDB) on 1 January 2025 and took over as Managing Director of EDB on 1 March 2025.

 Before joining the EDB, Jermaine served in the Prime Minister’s Office (PMO) from April 2021 to December 2024 as the Principal Private Secretary to then-Prime Minister and current Senior Minister Mr Lee Hsien Loong.